TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdp.noboot/osstartup-windows-could-not-complete-installation.md

     cloudEnvironments="public"
 />

-# VM Boot Error
+# VM Boot Error: Virtual machine failed to process Windows Updates during installation

 <!--issueDescription-->
 ## **Boot error found for your virtual machine <!--$vmname-->[vmname]<!--/$vmname-->:**
 We have investigated and determined that your virtual machine (VM) <!--$vmname-->[vmname]<!--/$vmname--> is in an inaccessible state because we could not find an operation system.

 Use the [Boot Diagnostics Screenshot](data-blade:Microsoft_Azure_Compute.VirtualMachineSerialConsoleLogBlade.id.$resourceId;data-blade-uri:{$domain}/#@microsoft.onmicrosoft.com/resource/{$resourceIdDecoded}/bootDiagnostics) to see the current state of your VM.
 For this issue, the screenshot would reflect the error code **An operating system wasn't found.
 Try disconnecting any drivers that don't contain an operating system.
 Press Ctrl+Alt+Del to restart**.
 This may also help you diagnose future issues and determine if a boot error is the cause.<br>
 <!--/issueDescription-->

 ## **Recommended Steps**

 1. [Stop the VM and create a snapshot](https://github.com/Azure/azure-support-scripts/tree/master/VMRecovery/ResourceManager)
 2. Run [New-AzureRMRescueVM.ps1](https://github.com/Azure/azure-support-scripts/blob/master/VMRecovery/ResourceManager/New-AzureRMRescueVM.ps1)
-3. The image is currently unrecoverable so you wil need to follow the steps to [Upload a generalized VHD to Azure to create a new VM.](https://docs.microsoft.com/azure/virtual-machines/windows/sa-upload-generalized)          ```
+3. The image is currently unrecoverable, so you will need to follow the steps to [upload a generalized VHD to Azure to create a new VM](https://docs.microsoft.com/azure/virtual-machines/windows/sa-upload-generalized)
 4. Identify the Boot partition and the Windows partition.
 If there's only one partition on the OS disk, this partition is both the Boot partition and the Windows partition.
 The Windows partition contains a folder named "Windows," and this partition is larger than the others.
 The Boot partition contains a folder named "Boot."
 This folder is hidden by default.
 To see the folder, you must display the hidden files and folders and disable the Hide protected operating system files (Recommended) option.
 The boot partition is typically 300 MB~500 MB.

     1. As administrator, run `bcdedit /store [Boot partition]:\boot\bcd /enum` and copy the Windows Boot Loader identifier.
 The identifier is a 32-character code in the format xxxxxxxx-xxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.